 Nicknamed "The Brilliant", the Bahia was only built in the late 1800s and it was probably the most impressive sight I have seen in Marrakech.
 The palace seemed quite vast, rooms and courtyards all interconnected in a typical Moroccan, open-plan style.
 Feng-shui gurus would love this place.
 The detail on a lot of the ceilings in particular were pretty elaborate.

-Next, I was having trouble finding the Ali Ben Youssef Mosque so
+Next, I was having trouble finding the Ali Ben Youssef Mosque so when a guy

 Another Ceiling Inside The Bahia